top of page

 One should wander around the youth baseball complex to see the replica baseball fields designed after Fenway, Yankee, Wrigley, and Baltimore’s own Memorial Stadium.
 The centerpiece is Cal Sr.’s Yard.
 It is a near-scale replica of Oriole Park at Camden Yards and even has a replica warehouse building that houses two hotels (Residence Inn Aberdeen and Courtyard Aberdeen).

-Outside the exact stadium area is some new development that includes a Royal Farms gas station, All American Steakhouse, an axe throwing location, and a nearly open mini golf and Tropical Smoothie Cafe.
+Outside the exact stadium area is some new development that includes a Royal Farms gas station, All American Steakhouse, an axe throwing location, a mini golf location, and Tropical Smoothie Cafe.

 A short drive away back over I-95 is an abundance of restaurants and hotels.
 Aberdeen, home to the Army’s massive Aberdeen Proving Grounds, is a center of business activity.
 Olive Tree is a better version of a well-known Italian chain, while Mamie’s Cafe is an old-school Baltimore-style restaurant that offers free desserts with all meals.
 The Greene Turtle, Panera Bread, and Super Chicken Rico are some other choices with which you can’t go wrong.